XoanTran2811/Nobel-Prize-visualization/README.md

 # Nobel-Prize-visualization
-Using python and javascript to visualization Nobel Prize dataset
+Using scrapy to crawl nobel prize wikipedia data

+Using pandas, matplotlib to explore data

+Using mongoDB to store data

-The technology used: python, javascript, flask, mongoDB
+The technology used: python, mongoDB, scrapy

 Reference from Data Visualization with python and javascript